majsterkowanieinietylko/Fast-Audio-Codec/README.md

 # FACts about FAC

 - Inspired by <a href="https://en.wikipedia.org/wiki/Adaptive_differential_pulse-code_modulation">ADPCM</a> and <a href="https://github.com/phoboslab/qoa">QOA</a>
+- Optimized for electronic music, sounds the best with it
 - Uses from 1 to 4 bits per quantized sample
 - Fast encoder is faster than QOA and slightly slower than ADPCM
 - Decoder is faster than both ADPCM and QOA